 Interests are taxed with 10% under the Singapore-Malaysia double tax treaty, while royalties are taxed with 8%.
 Technical fees are taxed with 5% under the treaty, but a 17% tax rate is applied in case of Singapore companies operating in Malaysia.

-For complete information about the provisions of the double tax treaty with Malaysia you may refer to our agents in Singapore.
+For complete information about the provisions of the double tax treaty with Malaysia you may refer to our agents who can also assist Malaysian businessmen who want to open a company in Singapore.